 A celebration filled with color, energy, food, and history, Chinese New Year in Beijing hosts a number of fascinating local events to make your journey truly unique and unforgettable.
 MSW offers you an essential travel guide to some of the best attractions, activities and restaurants in Beijing during Chinese New Year.

 It’s 5am and I can’t sleep.
 Jet-lag has been wreaking havoc with both of us.
 We’ve made plans to go for dinner twice and have ended up back in bed at the strangest hours.
 Despite our odd nocturnal tendancies of late, we’re both pleased to be back home and together again.
 John and I only […]

 Learn about my two weeks in Beijing with Beijing TV while we filmed the Arts in Our Lands competition for China’s 2004 Spring Festival television marathon.

 Three New Year’s celebrations are a lot to handle in a few short months.
 In addition to our New Year’s festivities in January and our mountain retreat vacation over Chinese New Year in Taiwan, we were also able to add another New Year’s celebration to our ever-expanding repertoire this year.
 Over the weekend, we celebrated […]

 Chinese New Year decorations are everywhere these days and everyone seems to be hurrying home with paper decorations.
-Red and gold are the primary colors for Chinese New Year with the lucky color red symbolising happiness and vitality.
-Gold symbolises wealth and good fortune.
+Red and gold are the primary colors for Chinese New Year with the lucky color red symbolizing happiness and vitality.
+Gold symbolizes wealth and good fortune.
 These decorations are hung on doors and in windows to usher […]

-Chinese New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
+Lunar New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
 This year, the New Year falls on February 18th.
-Chinese New Year is always on the first day of the first month of the Chinese calendar, which follows the lunar calendar. […]
+Lunar New Year is always on the first day of the first month of the lunar calendar.
+The holiday is also referred […]